Choose the Best School for Your Aircraft Dispatching Career

 K.T.
 FAA Aviation Inspector December 4, 2001

-Sheffield School is the first school to be awarded U.S. Air Force training to be given onsite
+Sheffield School is the First School to Be Awarded U.S. Air Force Training to Be Given Onsite (Scott AFB)

-We also trained students from the Pacific Air Forces.
+We have also trained students from the Pacific Air Forces.

 A school can only remain in business and maintain their stellar reputation by being trustworthy and providing quality service.
 We provide our students with an outstanding education.
 They are not spoon-fed questions and answers for 5 weeks to simply memorize 2 standardized tests.
-We charge anywhere from $3,100 – $4,900 for the student to receive an education.
+We charge anywhere from $3,600 – $5,200 for the student to receive an education.
 In the process, they develop the skills to not only pass the standardized tests, but ALSO the Sheffield tests.
 These tests develop problem-solving skills and speedy decision making.
 When you enter Airline initial training, you will be prepared.
-What good is an unearned license that was promised to you or guaranteed to you, if you have been under-prepared and may fail within the airline?
+What good is an unearned Aircraft Dispatcher Certificate that was promised to you or guaranteed to you, if you have been under-prepared and may fail within the airline?